Could you run your small business from your smartphone?

 Keeping work and life separate - there’s even an app for that

 Being able to be productive wherever you are is brilliant, but as with many things, there’s some potential downsides.
 If your business is always at your fingertips it can be difficult to resist the urge to work, even when you should be taking a well-earned break.
-If you want to keep the golden freelance work/life balance then an app blocker such as Freedom for iPhone or Focus Lock for Android can help - you can choose which apps to block and schedule times to block them.
+If you want to keep the golden freelance work/life balance then an app blocker such as Freedom for iPhone can help - you can choose which apps to block and schedule times to block them.

 Smartphones already have the power to let you run your small business on the go and this is only set to grow.
 Location and equipment no longer define what is a ‘business’ is and what isn’t, and the growing digital nature of the workplace means the traditional office environment is no longer the norm.
 With a new tax year beginning in April, now is also a great time to switch to a new accounting system, as you won’t need to import every transaction from the previous year.
 Try using FreeAgent for the freedom to take care of business finances wherever you are - giving you more time to focus on the work that you love.